 Action Time

 We try to find out the relationship of action time with different combinations of actions.
 The tested actions are based on a set of packet modifications ranging from layer two to four.
+The test case is conducted based on six different actions of packet modification.
 The results of action time are shown in Figure 9.
+The six modifications of packet are ordered by source IP address, destination IP address, source Ethernet address, destination Ethernet address, UDP source port

+and UDP destination port respectively.
 For each testing scenario, we generate traffic at the rate of 1,000 packet-per-second (pps) with a total of 10,000 packets.

+Based on the results shown in Figure 9, the result for hardware switch Centec V350 is non- available due to the mirror and action does not execute properly.
+For the result, The software switch has the lower action time which ranging from 2 to 3 microseconds.
+However, the action times for hardware switches have at least 100 microseconds.
+Finally, the Pica8 P-3297 have the better performance on action time testing in hardware switches.

 Otherwise, the variation of action time is small due to the different number of modifications.
+Thus, we conduct this test case on white box environment.
+We use the kernel trace tool (ftrace) to record the execution time of set_ip_addr function for Open vSwitch.
+The result of white box measurement approximates 0.6 microseconds.
+And the first modification action has the highest time cost.
+This result explains the reason for the small variation.

 Figure 9: Action Time